nagavardhini29/SER531-Team11/README.md

 fifth column.
 Keep the Type value set to ”Custom TCP” and click ”Save rules” at the bottom of the page.

 • Click the launch instance button and you can see the instance state as running.
+It can be found at http://54.215.205.233:3030/#/

 **Plugin:**